 The community rely heavily on forest resources and SEED Madagascar works closely alongside people in Sainte Luce to educate and support them to implement sustainable management solutions to ensure the future of their forest fragments.
 Current threats such as mining activity and slash and burn agriculture highlight the urgency to work alongside the community to promote and facilitate sustainable management of these vital resources.

-The SEED Madagascar Conservation Programme provides long-term environmental education for the local school, with volunteers playing an integral role in the preparation and presentation of environmental education lessons with topics such as local habitat types, endemicity and adaptations.
+The SEED Madagascar Conservation Programme provides long-term environmental education for the local school, with volunteers playing an integral role in the preparation and presentation of environmental education lessons with topics such as local habitat types, endemicity and adaptation.

 SEED Madagascar facilitates an annual community festival to celebrate the environmental related achievements of the community.
 This is an opportunity for the key members of the community and SEED Madagascar staff and volunteers to 'spread the word' and educate the rest of the community in how they can benefit the environment and manage their precious resources sustainably.